UMaine Extension Diagnostic and Research Laboratory: AGRICULTURE

 Maine’s agricultural economy is the largest in New England with over 8,100 farms and 1.3 million acres of farmland.
 The management of insects plant diseases, and other pests is an integral part of the production of every crop in Maine, yet effective, safe management of these pests can be a challenge.
-The new Plant, Animal, and Insect Laboratory will be an invaluable asset to Maine’s farms and its increasing number of new farmers.
+The new UMaine Extension Diagnostic and Research Laboratory will be an invaluable asset to Maine’s farms and its increasing number of new farmers.

 The current Insect and Plant Disease Diagnostic Lab has been vital in the early detection and management of emerging agricultural pests, including spotted wing Drosophila which resulted in a $3.7 million cost to the Maine blueberry industry in 2012.

 The lab’s coordination and association with the University of Maine Cooperative Extension Potato IPM program have resulted in a nearly $12,000,000 yearly impact on Maine’s $500 million potato industry.